 I welcome clients of all gender identities, of all religions or spiritual paths, all ethnic backgrounds, all sizes, shapes, or physical abilities.
 I provide a space and time completely dedicated to your needs.
 Before each session we will discuss what is going on with your body and what your goals are.
 I custom tailor each treatment, and depending on the session, I incorporate elements of deep tissue massage, myofascial release, trigger point therapy, relaxation massage and facilitated stretching to release pain, tension and stress from the body.
-No two session are the same.
+Each session is a collaborative experience between the client and myself and therefor no two sessions are the same.
 Clients leave sessions more relaxed, with less pain, with better alignment and flexibility, and with more ease of movement.

 I treat clients seeking help with-